rjkat/confuzzle/README.md

 ## Known issues
 - in multiplayer mode, sometimes the socket connection times out. no notification is provided to the user.
-- when clicking "share", all the answers in the grid are lost
 - more than 7 simultaneous solvers breaks everything
 - changing the size of the grid in editing mode breaks things